mpoiriert/binder-bundle/README.md

 If you need to access the value of this variable in "AnotherService" you need to inject "TheService" in "AnotherService" and call the TheService::getVariable().
 The service who have the Bounded property is in charge of all the access to it.

 This approach also help for unit test since you don't need to use the session anymore.
+It also force to have a separation of concern in your service since no other service can change the value in the session by manipulating it directly since it's inner working are hidden.